 - Optimize the stop loss: Stop losses usually do not work well for mean-reversion, from what I have read.
 I am generally not a fan of optimizing stop losses, but why not test it ourselves and gently optimize to see what happens?

 I now have 1-3 new ideas which I will add to my list.
 I did not make any changes to my rules during Step 5, Manual Testing, but rather made notes for improvements or new trading ideas.
 Changing rules is curve-fitting (yes, I am repeating myself).
 We can never be married to our ideas.
 Take your idea out for a cup of coffee, see if anything clicks, if not, move along to the next idea (props to Laurent Bernut for the dating metaphor: Better System Trader Episode 177).

 Do you have a trading idea that you want me to put through our process and see if it would make a valid trading system?
 Leave me a message on the Contact form and we can discuss.

 - Short Term Trading Strategies That Work, Larry Connors, Cesar Alvarez

 Did you like what you read?
 Do you want to see more?
-Subscribe now and receive our weekly email, with the Trading System Idea of the Week and other fun stuff.
+Subscribe now and receive our email twice every month, with the Trading System Idea of the Week and other fun stuff.